 To properly use Google Ads for your business, let’s review what specifics B2B marketing involves compared to B2C marketing.
 Based on this, you can adapt and design your Ads campaign accordingly.
 Essentially, the following specifics arise here:

-- Products and services in need of explanation: Products and services in the B2B sector are often very complex and therefore require a great amount of explanation.
+- Products and services in need of explanation: Products and services in the B2B sector are often very complex and require a tremendous amount of explanation.

 - Multiple decision-makers: As soon as you want to sell to larger companies, you have to assume that more than one person will be involved in the buying decision.
 This means that a decision-making process will also take longer.